gratianlup/temp/docs/flame-graph-panel.md

 === "Categories"
     [![Profiling UI screenshot](img/details-panel-categories_565x706.png){: style="width:380px"}](img/details-panel-categories_565x706.png){:target="_blank"}

     The Categories tab is similar to the Functions tab, with the difference that functions are first grouped by the category they belong to, and the execution time per category is also displayed.
-Selecting a category shows the list of the slowest functions.
+Selecting a category shows the list of the slowest functions.<br><br>*Right-click* on a category shows options to export a report as a HTML/Markdown file and copy the report to clipboard.
 === "Instances"
     [![Profiling UI screenshot](img/details-panel-instances_565x706.png){: style="width:380px"}](img/details-panel-instances_565x706.png){:target="_blank"}

     The Instances tab lists all instances of the function, sorted by total (inclusive) execution time.

 #### More documentation in progress